sems-server/sems/doc/Readme.sbc.txt

 User Agent (B2BUA).
 It can be employed for a variety of uses, for example topology hiding, From/To modification, enforcing SIP Session Timers, identity change, SIP authentication.
-Future uses include accounting, call timers, RTP call bridging, transcoding, call distribution.
+Future uses include accounting, RTP call bridging, transcoding, call distribution.

 Features
 --------